Extra Help program for people on Medicare

 While your PAN grant covers the out-of-pocket medication costs for a specific diagnosis, Extra Help covers prescription medications for any condition.
 The Extra Help program can dramatically reduce your out-of-pocket costs, especially if you take multiple medications.

-Extra Help program
+Extra Help program benefits

 Extra Help covers almost all costs for the people who are eligible.
 People with Medicare who also qualify for their state’s Medicaid program are automatically enrolled.